harikrut/featured-image-with-url/README.txt

 * Image from URL for WooCommerce Product variation.
 * Display Resized Images as per image sizes like "thumbnail", "medium" or any custom-size
 * Lightweight & Easy to use

+<h3>Credits:</h3>
+This plugin based on the initial fork of [Featured Image by URL](https://wordpress.org/plugins/featured-image-by-url/) plugin.
+Thanks to the plugin author for the awesome work.

 = Contributing =
 * You can contribute to development of the plugin on [Github][1].